viur-framework/flare/docs/html5.md

 ul.appendChild("<li>me too</li>", html5.Li("and same as I"))
 ```

-The HTML parser can also do more: When component classes (any class that inherits directly from an html5.Widget, like `html5.Div` or so) are decorated with the [html5.tag](#html5.tag)-decorator, these are automatically made available in the HTML-parser for recognition.
+The HTML parser can also do more: When component classes (any class that inherits directly from html5.Widget, like html5.Div or so) are decorated with the [html5.tag](#html5.tag)-decorator, these are automatically made available in the HTML-parser for recognition.

 ## Inheritance is normal